 The company that runs Poly Auction Beijing, now the world’s third largest auction house by turnover, has addressed the issues of non-payments, forgeries and money laundering in China—as well as its own links to the country’s military—to soothe potential investor concern.

 In March, Poly Culture, the arts division of the China Poly Group Corporation, took a leaf out of Sotheby’s book and offered 33% of its shares to the public.
-The company—which also operates cinema and theatre businesses—raised $331m when it listed to strong demand on the Hong Kong Stock Exchange, although shares had fallen 2% on its 6 March debut at the close of play on 25 March.
+The company—which also operates cinema and theatre businesses—raised $331m when it listed to strong demand on the Hong Kong Stock Exchange (shares were up 9% on its 6 March debut as we went to print).

 The move makes it only the second major auction house to have a public listing (Sotheby’s went public on the New York Stock Exchange in 1988).